raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     D-->F
 </div>

-Any node that is the head of a linked list identifies the beginning of a linked list.
-And thus, the following seven well-formed linked lists appear in the above graph:
+There are seven linked lists in the above digraph:

 <div class="mermaid">
-  graph LR
+  digraph LR
     Empty1(("🚫"))

     F2["F"]